juliogomez/netdevops/README.md

 <img src="imgs/211cool.gif">
 </p>

-But we can make better... there's always room for improvement, right?
+But we could do better... there's always room for improvement, right?
 Probably you have noticed that the output from `genie` commands is better and more meaningful than the one for the original `pyats` commands.
 But still it was _a lot_ for just a couple of devices.
 Please consider if we wanted to run that same test in the complete network with maybe hundreds or thousands of systems... that would be a lot of logging info!
-However as an operator probably I don't need that much output, and I could have a more intuitive summary that gives me the key info on what I am doing.
+However as an operator probably I don't need that much output, and I could use a more intuitive summary that gives me the key info on what I am doing.

 Besides this, network operators are probably interested in defining their tests in a way that is as close to natural language as possible.
 [Robot framework](https://robotframework.org/) is an open-source automation framework for testing that can help you with these challenges.
-Let's take a look at an example on what can be done with it!
+Let's take a look at an example on what can be done with it.

-We will run the same scenario as before, and see what are the benefits we get.
+We will run the same scenario as before, and see what are some of the benefits we get with Robot.
 So again, we will take a first snapshot of our network when it is working fine.

-Go to your CSR and get interface Loopback 1 back up again.
+Before we start, please go to your CSR and get interface Loopback 1 back up again, so that the network is tidy and clean as it was in the beginning.

 ```
 (pyats) /pyats/demos # ssh cisco@172.16.30.129